Thertzlor/Revenant/wiki/Options_Documentation.md

 ## globalGShift
-count G-shift on one device as G-shift for all other devices as well
+Count G-shift on one device as G-shift for all other devices as well.
 * *default value: true*

 ## defaultStacking
 The default stacking behavior of sequence of macros when triggered multiple times.
-Set to 1 to cancel the macro and start over, or 2 restart it after the it has finished running
+For details, see the documentation for the [stacking]() option on sequence macros.
 * *default value: 1*

 ## historyDepth
 How many past button presses should be kept in memory?
 Higher values are necessary for more complex "past button" conditions.
 * *default value: 5*

 ## description